 A man who trains and rides regularly can reach a body fat percentage of 8 to 10 per cent and a woman training and riding regularly of 24 to 28 per cent.

-There are lots of weighing scales that will measure body fat percentage, so buying one could be a good investment.
+There are lots of weighing scales that will measure body fat percentage, so buying a set could be a good investment.

 Aim for a rate of weight loss of up to 1kg per week

-While it can be tempting to try and lose more, studies have shown that sudden and rapid weight loss is rarely maintained, with many people putting the weight back on and more.
+While it can be tempting to try to lose more, studies have shown that sudden and rapid weight loss is rarely maintained, with many people putting the weight back on and more.

 Instead, think of this as a gradual process and a change of lifestyle.
 You don’t just want to lose the weight, you want to keep it off too.